 In addition, we provide pupils with information about who they can talk to outside of school, both within the community and with local or national organisations that can provide support or help.

-As a school, we review this policy at least annually in line with DfE, HSCP, HCC and any other relevant guidance.
+As a school, we review this policy at least annually in line with DfE, IOWSCP, IOW CC and any other relevant guidance.

-Date Approved by Governing Body: 10th November 2022.
+Date Approved by Governing Body: To be approved 14th November 2023.